Samandar-Komilov/cserve/c-server/docs/journey/day03.md

 # Day 3 - April 19, 2025

-**Building a DynamicArray: Trial 2**
+**Building a Vector: Trial 2**
-That day, I tried again implementing my own DynamicArray.
+That day, I tried again implementing my own Vector.
 I wrote several methods, which in turn nothing worked.
 I even tried freeing a memory block which was never malloced!

 However I finished basic TCP server implementation at least.
 Refactored `.launch()` method so that starts the server istance.